Culural Hike: Arosa - Litzirüti

 Description

 We start at the train station on the Obersee, hike through Arosa down to the Untersee and from there take the marked forest path to Litzirüti.
-Water, forest and the Arosa Railway are our constant companions.
-The short hike ends at the train station Litzirüti, from where we take the train back to Arosa or drive out of the valley through the Schanfigg in the direction of Chur.
+Water, forest and the Arosa cable car accompany you every step of the way.
+The short hike ends at the Litzirüti train station, from where you can take the train back to Arosa or drive out of the valley through the Schanfigg in the direction of Chur.

 Water everywhere

-The water with its primordial power also accompanies us on the further way.
-The foaming plessure and the water-eroded Blau Rüfi, a huge erosion funnel in the steep terrain, give an idea of the forces involved in the persistent work of the water.
-Litzirüti suffered severe damage to houses, stables, roads and railway lines in 1935 when the small dam of the Lower Prätschsee broke.
+The water with its elemental power will continue to accompany you.
+The foaming Plessur and the Blau Rüfi formed by the water – a huge erosion funnel in steep terrain – impressively show the forces at work in nature.
+In 1935, Litzirüti suffered severe damage when the small dam of the Lower Prätschsee broke.

 A stop at "in da Brünscht" restaurant is an insider tip.